 Download the complete guide:

-Evidence-based fast facts and useful tips about handling animals.
+We have put together evidence-based fast facts and useful tips about handling animals, which you can download below.

 The factsheets are a good introduction to how important handling is, and the impact it can have on the lives of animals, put in easy-to-digest facts and tips.
 They’re great for learning about animals that you might not have worked with before, or to get some new information about those that you do!